 All electronic devices (GPS trackers included) require some form of power source to operate.

-Our range of externally powered vehicle trackers need a constant power source throughout their lifetime and can be wired to power sources such as car battery.
+Our range of externally powered vehicle trackers need a constant power source throughout their lifetime and can be wired to power sources such as a car battery.

 Solar Powered Tracking

 The assumption with a solar-powered tracker is that the sun will be able to provide limitless energy for many years.
 The truth is a bit more complicated than this.

 Clearly, for at least half of any given day, there will be no sunlight.
 To provide a constant power source, including at night-time, the solar panel must be used in conjunction with a rechargeable battery – usually Lithium Polymer (LiPo).
 The panel will provide a voltage when sunlight is on it to recharge the battery, which then in turn powers the unit.

 - The efficiency of solar panels degrades over time.